 Cost Effective Recruiting Without International Hiring Challenges

-Companies that think about H1B visas and other restrictions on US employment will be pleased to discover that outsourcing software development work to international talent doesn’t have to be complicated.
-As Staffing Industry Analysts at TheStaffingStream.com note, when intermediary companies act as employer of record and comply with local laws where the new team member works, they can keep the outsourcing relationship simple and effective.
+Companies that think about H1B visas and other restrictions on US employment will be pleased to discover that outsourcing IT software development work to international talent doesn’t have to be complicated.
+As Staffing Industry Analysts at TheStaffingStream.com note, when intermediary companies act as employers of record and comply with local laws where the new IT team member works, they can keep the outsourcing relationship simple and effective.
 In addition, SIA notes, “With nearshoring and offshoring, you are not giving control away” and bringing on software development talent from nearshore countries this way doesn’t relinquish your role as manager.
 Your company is free to contract for specific services or deliverables as needed, on their own terms and with their own requirements and quality standards.

 The Same Rich Variety of IT Services and Skills You’re Used to Locally

-Companies like Sonatafy manage nearshore IT and software development talent pools, recruiting the well-educated, experienced workers that your software team needs and providing their services to you at budget-friendly prices.
-IT graduates in Latin America are ready to join your team, working as your other remote workers do, with similar schedules, meeting times, and communication styles to fit your team’s culture.
+Companies like Sonatafy manage nearshore IT and software development job IT talent pools, recruiting the well-educated, experienced IT job workers that your software team needs and providing their services to you at budget-friendly prices.
+IT graduates in Latin America are ready to join your team, working as your other remote job workers do, with similar schedules, meeting times, and communication styles to fit your team’s culture.
 The skills they offer run the gamut from web developers and DevOps professionals to IT support workers and cloud solutions designers.

 The Competitive Advantage of a Hybrid IT Team at Your Company